KarlinSmith08/KarlinSmithPortfolio/_posts/2026-02-27-Daily-Journal-Atrium.md

 **February 25th, 2026**: I added manual supports to the connectors on the QuadStick Mouthpieces file.
 I then reprinted a set of them for Atrium.

 **February 27th, 2026**: Preparation of QuadSticks and water bottle holder for Atrium.
 Scheduled a Zoom meeting.

+**March 3rd, 2026**: Print another set of mouthpieces - adjusted supports.

+**March 4th, 2026**: Zoom meeting with Mrs. Smith

+**March 5th-7th, 2026**: I presented my project.